-How secure is our residents' and relatives' information with third-party service providers?
+How secure is our people's information with third-party service providers?

-All our third-party service providers are required to take appropriate security measures to protect our residents' and relatives' personal information in line with our policies.
-We do not allow our third-party service providers to use our residents' or relatives' personal data for their own purposes.
-We only permit them to process our residents' and relatives' personal data for specified purposes and in accordance with our instructions.
+All our third-party service providers are required to take appropriate security measures to protect our people's personal information in line with our policies.
+We do not allow our third-party service providers to use our people's personal data for their own purposes.
+We only permit them to process our people's personal data for specified purposes and in accordance with our instructions.

-When might we share our residents' and relatives' personal information with third parties?
+When might we share our people's personal information with third parties?

-We may need to share our residents' and relatives' personal information with third parties.
-For example, we may need to share our residents' and relatives' personal information with a regulatory or statutory body or to otherwise comply with the law or to ensure that comprehensive healthcare can be provided to our residents.
+We may need to share our people's personal information with third parties.
+For example, we may need to share our people's personal information with a regulatory or statutory body or to otherwise comply with the law.